 I took a deep breath and re-focused.
 I couldn’t fight Monsignor Pius now, and without knowing his true intentions I didn’t know if I should fight him.
 However, there were things I should do quickly.
 I needed to turn Lady Innocence from enemy to ally, and reconsider whether there was anything I could do to help Lady Purity.
 I had too few friends at court.
 Also, I would need to find a way to keep Miss Taris from falling prey to the coven.

-“Very good,” Mercy called, stopping her own form.
+“Very good,” Mercy called, dropping her form.
 “I think you are ready to move beyond the preliminary exercises.”

 I froze, holding my breath.